Machine Learning based Framework for Robust Price-Sensitivity Estimation with Application to Airline Pricing: Introduction

 \subsection{Overview of the Paper and Main Contributions}

-In this paper, we consider a setting in which a firm can measure relevant confounders for estimating price-sensitivity.
-However, because the firm is dealing with a large number of features with complex feature interactions, fully parametric models for constructing demand response functions may not suffice.
-To address this situation, we first formulate a Poisson semi-parametric demand response model with feature-dependent price-sensitivity.
+In this article, we consider a setting in which a firm can measure relevant confounders for estimating price-sensitivity.
+However, because the firm is dealing with a large number of features with complex interactions, fully parametric models for constructing demand response functions may not suffice.
+To address this situation, we formulate a Poisson semi-parametric demand response model with feature-dependent price-sensitivity.
 This model allows us to leverage the flexibility provided by modern ML techniques, while keeping the specification of the effect of price on demand interpretable.
-We propose two approaches to construct estimators of price sensitivity parameters associated with this demand model.
+Pricing methodologies can have a large impact on the firm's revenue and for such critical tasks, interpretability vis-a-vis price sensitivity parameters is important as it allows a firm to qualitatively validate the inferred parameters easily by considering the individual effect of each feature.
+For example, parameters associated with day of week can be used to analyze relative impact of each day on price-sensitivity to see if weekdays have higher willingness-to-pay as compared to weekends on markets with predominant business traffic.
+Similarly, parameters associated with time of day can be checked to see if morning and evening flights have relatively higher willingness-to-pay as compared to afternoon flights on weekdays etc. We propose two approaches to construct estimators of price sensitivity parameters associated with this demand model.

-The modeling and estimation aspects related to the Poisson semi-parametric model are not straightforward, to address this, we first develop a direct approach to implement this model using deep neural networks.
+The modeling and estimation aspects related to the Poisson semi-parametric model are not straightforward.
+To address that, we first develop a direct approach to implement this model using deep neural networks.
 The estimates for price-sensitivities can be directly obtained from the weights of one of the layers of the trained neural network.
 While this methodology is relatively easy to implement, it may be challenging to validate, thereby making it less feasible from a practical application perspective.
-Moreover, since we simultaneously estimate the price-sensitivity parameters with other unknown parameters of the model and use regularization techniques to prevent overfitting, the estimates of price-sensitivities may be susceptible to bias.
+Moreover, the estimates of price-sensitivities may be susceptible to bias since we simultaneously estimate the price-sensitivity parameters with other unknown parameters of the model and use regularization techniques to prevent overfitting.